blackmamba/pp/README.md

 This is an express based web app.
 It runs on NodeJS.
 It also contains two modules namely:

+    - ex:
-    - ex - exchanger for currency conversion.
+        - exchanger for currency conversion.
 This module is based on money.js.
 However its modified to pull live data from 'openexchangerates.org'
+    - myutil:
-    - myutil - This modules provides utility for making asynchronous http call.
+        - This modules provides utility for making asynchronous http call.
 Which is used to pull data from 'openexchangerates.org'

 Following modules are used for developing and testing this app: